Mounjaro and alcohol: can you drink on Mounjaro?

 Can you mix Mounjaro and alcohol?

 At this time, Mounjaro is not known to interact dangerously with alcohol.
-However, mixing alcohol with Mounjaro may not be safe for everyone, and you may want to avoid or limit your alcohol consumption when taking Mounjaro, regardless of whether you are taking it for type 2 diabetes or weight loss (or both).
+However, mixing alcohol with Mounjaro may not be safe for everyone.
+So, you may want to avoid or limit your alcohol consumption when taking Mounjaro, regardless of whether you are taking it for type 2 diabetes or off-label for weight loss (or both).

 People with type 2 diabetes may want to be more cautious about drinking alcohol while taking Mounjaro.
-Alcohol can lower your blood sugar levels, so it is possible that when you combine alcohol with Mounjaro — which also lowers your blood sugar levels — you may increase your risk of experiencing hypoglycemia.
+That’s because alcohol can lower your blood sugar levels.
+So, when you combine alcohol with Mounjaro — which also lowers your blood sugar levels — you may increase your risk of experiencing hypoglycemia (low blood sugar), especially if you also take insulin or sulfonylureas.

 You can talk with your healthcare provider about ways to mitigate this risk, such as monitoring your blood glucose levels after you drink.
 Also, learn to recognize the signs of low blood sugar, which include: